Northrop Grumman: When There Is Too Much Growth

 (Source: YCharts)

-As you can see, there is no dividend growth number strong enough to make NOC yield go higher.
+As you can see, there is no dividend growth number strong enough to make NOC's yield go higher.
 What used to be a solid dividend yielder (3.5%+) has now become a stock that most income-seeking folks would ignore.
 The problem is while the dividend grew by 82%, the stock price exploded by 365%.

 (Source: YCharts)